admiller-usd/Fusion-Engine/README.md

 From the root, run "gradlew build"

 ### How to Run
-From the build directory, run "java -jar fusion-engine-rest-0.0.1-SNAPSHOT.jar"
+From /build/libs, run "java -jar fusion-engine-rest-0.0.1-SNAPSHOT.jar"